Death of Yasser Arafat: Allegation of killing of Arafat by Israel

 Israeli officials denied in 2012 any connection with the recent finds.
 Israeli journalist Yossi Melman, who specializes in espionage stories, reported that, based on his research with Dan Raviv, Israel did not kill Arafat.
-Melman stated that the IDF had wanted to take harsh action against Arafat, ranging from killing him to expelling him, but Prime Minister Sharon rejected these ideas, stating that the advantages would not outweigh being accused of killing Arafat, and Arafat already seemed to be an irrelevant leader who was not trusted by the international community.
+Melman stated that the IDF had wanted to take harsh action against Arafat, ranging from killing him to expelling him, but Ariel Sharon rejected these ideas, stating that the advantages would not outweigh being accused of killing Arafat, and Arafat already seemed to be an irrelevant leader who was not trusted by the international community.